UPPMAX/R-python-julia-matlab-HPC/docs/r/isolatedR.rst

 .. questions::

-   - How to work with isolated R environments at HPC2N and UPPMAX?
+   - How to work with isolated R environments at HPC2N, UPPMAX and LUNARC?

 .. objectives::